Skip to main content

 • Only add mispronounced words — most Hebrew words are pronounced correctly by default

-• Keep the list short — long lists can dilute effectiveness.
-Focus on the words that matter most.
+• Keep the list short — focus on the words that matter most

 • Test after adding — make a test call to verify the pronunciation improved

-• Iterate — if the first respelling doesn’t sound right, try a different one
+• Iterate — if the first override doesn’t sound right, try a different one

-• Include meaning for homographs — if a word has multiple pronunciations (like שקל), add separate entries with context in the word field (e.g., “שקל מטבע” and “שקל פועל”)
+• Include meaning for homographs — if a word has multiple readings (like שקל), add separate entries with context in the word field (e.g., “שקל מטבע” and “שקל פועל”)

 How It Works